reflectoring/reflectoring.github.io/_posts/2021-11-11-java-release-notes.md

 ---
-title: "Java 8 to 17 - what has changed?"
+title: "Java Features from Java 8 to Java 17"
 categories: [java]
 date: 2021-11-05 06:00:00 +1000
 modified: 2021-11-05 06:00:00 +1000
 author: mateo
-excerpt: "Examples of key language changes in each major release from Java 8 to 17."
+excerpt: "One place to get information about all the major Java features."
 image:
   auto: 0065-java
 ---